MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-Statements.md

 Every Q# file must include at least one `namespace` directive.
 This consists of the `namespace` keyword, followed by the namespace name, an opening `{`, the construct definitions, and a closing `}`.
-All user-defined type, function, and operations must appear inside of a namespace block; only comments may appear outside of a namespace block.
+All user-defined types, functions, and operations must appear inside of a namespace block; only comments may appear outside of a namespace block.

 Within a namespace block, the `open` directive may be used to allow